azfullstack2258/react-native-posts/README.md

  2. Display a list of posts.
 Include the post title, summary, author, and publish date in the list.
  3. The list of posts should be displayed in reverse chronological order.
- 4. Add buttons for each author.
-Make touching an author button filter the list of posts by author.
+ 4. Also list each unique author.
+Make touching an author filter the list of posts by the selected author.
  5. Make each post in the list touchable.
 When you touch a post, navigate to a new screen showing the formatted post body and title.
  6. Include some platform-specific variation between iOS and Android on either